Manthan8567/Manthan8567/README.md

 <h1 align="center">Hi there!
 I'm Manthan Prajapati 👋</h1>

-As a graduating student in Computer Science Technology specializing in Video Game Programming at LaSalle College, I am an aspiring game developer with three years of dedicated experience in practicing both Unity and Unreal engines.
-Excited to dive into an internship that allows me to apply my skill and creativity, contributing to the creation of immersive gaming and programming experiences.
+As a graduating student in Computer Science Technology specializing in Video Game Programming at LaSalle College, I have immersed myself in Unity and Unreal engines for three years.
+Now, I’m excited to channel that expertise into an internship where
+I can contribute to immersive gaming experiences.
+Beyond gaming, I’ve explored diverse programming arenas, showcasing adaptability and creativity.
+Ready to bring my skills to the table and dive into exciting projects!

 <hr>